Naiba previously shared „

 Step 3: Restore website content

-Because Shopify is blocked and cannot be accessed directly, we can use the Google Snapshot feature.
+Since Shopify is banned and cannot be accessed directly, we can use Google's cache feature.

-Search via the site command on Google, for example, site:blog.naibabiji.com, then click on the webpage snapshot, and copy all the content you can find to the WordPress website pages.
-For some content not captured by the snapshot, you can manually add it later.
+Search via the site command on Google, for example, site:blog.naibabiji.com, then click on the cached page and copy all the content you can find to the WordPress website pages.
+For content not captured in the cache, you can manually add it later.

 Step 4: Set up 301 redirects

-Because Shopify's URL structure is different from WordPress, we need to manually set up 301 redirects from the original addresses of these snapshot pages to the pages built with WordPress.
-After completing these 4 steps, we have maximized the mitigation of the impact caused by the Shopify block on website accessibility.
+Because Shopify's URL structure is different from WordPress, we need to manually set up 301 redirects from the original addresses of these cached pages to the pages built with WordPress.
+After completing these four steps, we have maximally mitigated the impact of website inaccessibility caused by the Shopify ban.

 Comments are closed